BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-11-22-dynamodb-reservations.md

 ### In provisioned mode, reservations

-By agreeing to pay for a certain amount of RCU and WCU for one year *(or even three years in some regions)*, these RCU and WCU become even cheaper: up to ~50% cheaper than in default-provisioned mode.
+By agreeing to pay for a certain amount of RCU and WCU for one year *(or even three years in some regions)*, these RCU and WCU become even cheaper: up to ~50%[^50-percent-savings] cheaper than in default-provisioned mode.
 Reserving capacity is a great way to considerably reduce the cost of read/write operations on DynamoDB!

+[^50-percent-savings]: 50% is kind of the maximum possible saving we can achieve if our usage is flat and we reserve exactly what we provision.
+Flat usage might be what you see on your applications, but it's not how our platform works!

 Reservations lock us for one year.
 We will pay for the reserved RCUs and WCUs, whether we use them or not.
 It is therefore important to calculate correctly the reservations to be made.